-Packers shareholders meeting will bring the heat
+Packers shareholders meeting will be hot

 What you need to know about attending the annual event.
 Sarah Kloepping/USA TODAY NETWORK-Wisconsin

 GREEN BAY - Green Bay Packers shareholders should come to Thursday's annual meeting prepared for everything from wilting heat to rain.

 The forecast is for 93 degrees and a heat index of 105, said Mike Cellitti of the National Weather Service office in Ashwaubenon.
 That will make it the hottest day of the year.